Filibuster (military)

 A filibuster (from the Spanish filibustero), also known as a freebooter, is someone who engages in an unauthorized military expedition into a foreign country or territory to foster or support a political revolution or secession.
 The term is usually applied to United States citizens who incited rebellions/insurrections across Latin America with its recently independent but unstable nations freed from royal control of the Kingdom of Spain and its Spanish Empire in the 1810s and 1820s.
 These occurred particularly in the mid-19th century, usually with the goal of establishing an American-loyal regime that could later be annexed into the North American Union as territories or free states, serving the interests of the United States.
 Probably the most notable example is the Filibuster War initiated by William Walker in the 1850s in Nicaragua and Central America.

 Filibusters are irregular soldiers who act without official authorization from their own government, and they are generally motivated by financial gain, political ideology, or the thrill of adventure.
-Unlike mercenaries, filibusters are independently motivated and work for themselves, while a mercenary leader operates on behalf of others.
+Unlike mercenaries who work on behalf of others, filibusters are independently motivated and work for themselves.
 The freewheeling actions of the filibusters of the 1850s led to the name being applied figuratively later in the North American English language political idiom of the political and legislative delaying act of filibustering in the United States Congress, especially in the upper chamber of the U.S. Senate.
+Military filibustering can be considered a form of freelance imperialism.
+Filibusters typically failed because of "lack of resources" although the regular U.S. Army sometimes attempted to intervene.